Welcome to the WPR Network!

 WPR Panel, International Conference on Public Policy, Chang Mai 2025

-A panel on WPR will be held at the International Conference on Public Policy in Chiang Mai, Thailand, July 2025.
-The panel is entitled: ‘Using post-structural policy analysis to disrupt knowledge and power hierarchies’.
-The panel has been organised by Rebecca Muir (Queen Mary, University of London), Merissa Hickman (University of Leicester) and Laura Bea (University of Southampton).
-In person or online papers will be considered.
-Check out this link for more information.
+A panel on WPR was held at the International Conference on Public Policy in Chiang Mai, Thailand, July 2025.
+The panel was entitled: ‘Using post-structural policy analysis to disrupt knowledge and power hierarchies’.
+The panel was organised by Rebecca Muir (Queen Mary, University of London), Merissa Hickman (University of Leicester) and Laura Bea (University of Southampton).

 17-18 AUGUST 2022, KARLSTAD UNIVERSITY, SWEDEN